fridayanalysis/Cyclist-Case-Study/README.md

 - Strengthen knowledge of the Microsoft suite by limiting tools to only Microsoft resources.
 - Identify key differences between casual riders and members to uncover strategies for converting casual riders to members.

-My final analysis, along with the changelog and original case study instructions, can be found [here](https://github.com/fridayanalysis/Case-Study).

 ## Findings

 Here are the main things I found: